How to Support New React Native Architecture in your Mobile App?

 Support New React Native Architecture in your Mobile App

 This migration guide is intended for authors of React Native libraries and application developers.
-It explains how to deploy the new Architecture for react native mobile app development, including the new NativeModule system (TurboModule) and the new Renderer (Fabric), to iOS and Android libraries and apps.
+It provides a comprehensive overview of how to support the new architecture for react native mobile app development.
+The guide covers deploying the new NativeModule system (TurboModule) and the new Renderer (Fabric) for both iOS and Android libraries and apps, ensuring a smooth transition to the updated architecture.
+Whether you’re a library author or an application developer, this guide will help you navigate the key changes and optimize your mobile app development process.

 Prerequisites for Applications